-LOD 100 Conceptual LOD 200 Approximate geometry LOD 300 Precise geometry LOD 400 Fabrication LOD 500 As-built The Model Element may be graphically represented in the Model with a symbol or other generic representation, but does not satisfy the requirements for LOD 200.
-Information related to the Model Element (i.e. cost per square metre, etc.) can be derived from other Model Elements.
-The Model Element is graphically represented in the Model as a generic system, object, or assembly with approximate quantifies, size, shape, location, and orientation.
+LOD 100 LOD 200 LOD 300 LOD 400 LOD 500 Conceptual Approximate geometry Precise geometry Fabrication As-built The Model Element may be graphically represented in the Model with a symbol or other generic representation, but does not satisfy the requirements for LOD 200, Information related to the Model Element (i.e. cost per square metre, etc.) can be derived from other Model Elements.
+The Model Element is graphically represented in the Model as a generic system, object, or assembly with approximate quantities, size, shape, location, and orientation.
 The Model Element is graphically represented in the Model as a specific system, object, or assembly accurate in terms of quantity, size, shape, location, and orientation.
 The Model Element is graphically represented in the Model as a specific system, object, or assembly that is accurate in terms of quantity, size, shape, location, and orientation with detailing, fabrication, assembly, and installation information.
 The Model Element is a field verified representation accurate in terms of size, shape, location, quantity, and orientation.
-Non-graphic information may also be attached to the Model Element.
-Non-graphic information may also be attached to the Model Element.
-Non-graphic information may also be attached to the Model Element.
-Non-graphic information may also be attached to the Model Element.
+Non-graphic Non-graphic Non-graphic Non-graphic information may also information may also information may also information may also be attached to the be attached to the be attached to the be attached to the Model Element.
+Model Element.
+Model Element.
+Model Element.